mikechao/tic-tac-toe-ai/docs/backend-architecture.md

 ### Cloudflare Hyperdrive

-- Backend leverages a Cloudflare Hyperdrive binding (declared as `DATABASE` in `wrangler.toml`).
-Provision Hyperdrive pointing at the upstream Postgres provider (PlanetScale as chosen in the project plan).
+- Once we finish local development against Docker Postgres, provision a Cloudflare Hyperdrive binding (declared as `DATABASE` in `wrangler.toml`).
+Point it at the upstream Postgres provider we settle on (likely Xata) and copy the generated HTTP endpoint into environment-specific secrets (`DATABASE_URL`).
-- Record the Hyperdrive connection string (HTTP endpoint) in the respective `DATABASE_URL` secret for each environment.
-- Choose the region closest to primary users (e.g., `WAS`/`IAD` on PlanetScale) to minimize latency between Workers and Hyperdrive.
+- Hyperdrive regions should be chosen based on real player latency once usage data arrives; until then we can leave the binding unconfigured locally and rely solely on the Docker Postgres instance.

 ## Development Workflow